March 1, 2019

 - Degree of meaningful collaboration with a faculty research mentor

-- Extent to which research objective is achievable within the proposed timeline
+- Extent to which a research outcome is achievable within the proposed timeline

 CONDITIONS OF THE AWARD